loganmarchione/loganmarchione.com/content/posts/2023/01/index.md

 I ended up purchasing a Kioxia BG4 KBG40ZNS512G for $65.
 On paper, it had the lowest power draw (1.06A because `A = 3.5W/3.3V`).
 Hopefully this will net the longest battery life.

-Maybe I'm old, but I couldn't believe how small this thing was :exploding_head:
+Maybe I'm old, but I couldn't believe how small this thing was! :exploding_head:

 {{< img src="20230117_002.jpeg" alt="kioxia KBG40ZNS512G" >}}